-At Site C0023, we recognize four main lithostratigraphic units (Figure F7) that have been described before in the lithostratigraphic framework for the Nankai Trough (Taira, Hill, Firth, et al., 1991; Moore, Taira, Klaus, et al., 2001).
-Near-surface sediments constitute facies associated with a trench-style deposition.
-Lithologies include hemipelagic and pelagic muds and mudstones and turbidite-deposited mud, mudstone, silts, and sands.
+At Site C0023, we recognize four main lithostratigraphic units (Figure F7) that were described before in the lithostratigraphic framework for the Muroto Transect (Taira, Hill, Firth, et al., 1991; Moore, Taira, Klaus, et al., 2001).
+Near-surface sediment constitutes facies associated with a trench-style deposition.
+Lithologies include hemipelagic and pelagic mud and mudstone and turbidite-deposited mud, mudstone, silt, and sand.
 Within this group, we differentiate Subunit IIA (189-318.5 mbsf) that has a higher proportion of sand (axial trench wedge) and Subunit IIB (353-428 mbsf) that has a higher proportion of mud (outer trench wedge facies).
-We also recognize the third subunit that is transitional between the trench- and volcaniclastic basin-style deposition (Subunit IIC; 428-494 mbsf).
-This transitional unit evidences some deposition of sand and silt from episodic turbidity currents and some deposition of tuffs and volcaniclastic sediments, also typically from currents.
+We also recognize a third subunit that is transitional between the trench- and volcaniclastic basin-style deposition (Subunit IIC; 428-494 mbsf).
+This transitional unit evidences some deposition of sand and silt from episodic turbidity currents and some deposition of tuffs and volcaniclastic sediment, also typically from currents.
 However, mixtures of mud and volcaniclastic sand at Site C0023 only occur because of bioturbation mixing the tops of tuff beds into overlying mud.
-A solely basin-style deposition is found in Unit III (upper Shikoku Basin facies; 494-635 mbsf), and nonvolcaniclastic turbidites can no longer be identified.
-Tuffs and tuffaceous sedimentary rocks constitute <8% of the units' net thickness but have unique petrophysical and geochemical characteristics that are described later.
-Unit IV (lower Shikoku Basin facies; 635-1112 mbsf) comprises volcaniclast-bearing mudstones that are heavily bioturbated.
+A solely basin-style deposition is found in Unit III (upper Shikoku Basin facies; 494-637.25 mbsf), and siliciclastic turbidites can no longer be identified.
+Tuffs and tuffaceous sedimentary rocks constitute <8% of the unit's net thickness but have unique petrophysical and geochemical characteristics that are described later.
+Unit IV (lower Shikoku Basin facies; 637.25-1112 mbsf) comprises volcanicastics-bearing mudstones that are heavily bioturbated.
 This latter aspect creates heterogeneity by concentrating ash, shelly bioclasts, and silt, leading to a distinct fabric that creates a template that acts as a focus for strata-bound hydrothermal mineralization.
-Unit V (acidic volcaniclastic facies; 1120-1125 mbsf) is the deepest unit and comprises mudstones and felsic ash, which is less indurated than overlying beds of tuff in Subunit IIC and Unit III.
+Unit V (acidic volcaniclastic facies; 1112-1125.9 mbsf) is the deepest unit and comprises mudstones and felsic ash, which is less indurated than overlying tuff beds in Subunit IIC and Unit III.
 A unit of hyaloclastites forms the lithologic basement for Site C0023.
-Average values of X-ray CT density were used to evaluate core quality and density.
-Values showed easily rationalized increases with depth, which are consistent with downhole trends observed in related physical properties such as grain density.